Book Now

 Here’s the real-world challenge most Utah homeowners face: the kitchen isn’t a separate room.

-In most Salt Lake City metro homes built in the last 20 years, from the subdivisions in Lehi and Saratoga Springs to the renovated bungalows in Sugar House, the kitchen opens directly into the living room and dining area.
+In most Salt Lake City metro homes built in the last 20 years.
+From the subdivisions in Lehi and Saratoga Springs to the renovated bungalows in Sugar House.
+The kitchen opens directly into the living room and dining area.
 There’s no doorway.
 There’s no transition point.
 It’s one continuous space.

 That means your kitchen flooring needs to flow seamlessly into the rest of your main floor.
 You have three ways to handle this: